ShibeFaceSkrill/dogeparty/_posts/2022-06-19-top-NFT-on-Dogecoin.md

 <blockquote><a href="https://dp.university/spacedoges">SPACEDOGES</a> was created by the reboot Dogeparty founders to reward community members.
 Our mission is to create good, make peoples live better, and happier while promoting Dogeparty and Counterparty protocols and technology.</blockquote>

-These Doges each have a supply of shares ranging from 25-3500 each, the most popular of them (<a href="https://dp.university/nft_page/xelon-1633544359739x809994806356928400">XELON</a>) having 207 holders.
+<p>These Doges each have a supply of shares ranging from 25-3500 each, the most popular of them (<a href="https://dp.university/nft_page/xelon-1633544359739x809994806356928400">XELON</a>) having 207 holders.</p>

-Since the Dogeparty relaunch, <a href="https://dogeparty.xchain.io/asset/XALAN">XALAN</a>, <a href="https://dogeparty.xchain.io/asset/CHRISTA">CHRISTA</a>, and the <a href="https://dogeparty.xchain.io/asset/SPACEDOGES">SPACEDOGES</a> were the first assets created that have currently open dispensers.
+<p>Since the Dogeparty relaunch, <a href="https://dogeparty.xchain.io/asset/XALAN">XALAN</a>, <a href="https://dogeparty.xchain.io/asset/CHRISTA">CHRISTA</a>, and the <a href="https://dogeparty.xchain.io/asset/SPACEDOGES">SPACEDOGES</a> were the first assets created that have currently open dispensers.</p>

 <div class="row justify-content-center">
   <div class="column">